 Compensating for Potential Failure

-Another factor in assuring accuracy when it comes to communication between instruments is that the piece of equipment on the receiving end is able to detect any failure in the loop.
+This is another reason weight scales incorporate these kinds of outputs, assuring accuracy when it comes to communication between instruments.
+With this, the piece of equipment on the receiving end is able to detect any failure in the loop.
 In this regard it will configure with the same current loop as used by the transmitting device in order to take into account pressure, temperature, flow, and other essential processes.
 Our equipment is designed to compensate for any potential failure so that your processes remain consistent.

 Monitoring and Controlling Information

 Because we create scales to configure with the latest technology, you have the ability to monitor and control all of the information that comes through your network set-up.
-We have made sure that setting up this network is as easy as possible, where all you have to do is plug in your Arlyn scale and connect using our Remote Indicator software.
+We have made sure that setting up this network is as easy as possible, where all you have to do is plug in your Arlyn scale and connect using our Remote Indicator software that can be used to remotely monitor data with a high degree of accuracy.
 Once this is done, all of your weights can be recorded, grouped, sorted, and analyzed from your workstation.
 Additionally, a network can be set up to help you access information from anywhere in the world via the Internet.
 Our scales also offer wireless Ethernet options for even greater ease of use.

 The Setpoint Controller